City of Windsor Student Lottery Frequently Asked Questions (FAQ)

 - Applicant ineligible for the Summer Student Lottery Program (see eligibility requirements noted within the response to What are the Qualifications/Requirements to be eligible to apply? above)

 What is the rate of pay?

 Students hired under the Summer Student Lottery Program are considered probationary employees for the full duration of employment and receive the summer student rate as outlined in the respective collective agreement.
 The student rate may vary from year to year, so check the job posting for the current rate of pay.
+For 2023, the rate of pay is $17.76 per hour.
 Students are not entitled to any fringe benefits or shift premiums.

 When and where is the Summer Student Lottery Program advertised?

-The Summer Student Lottery Program is advertised in The Windsor Star newspaper once only at the beginning of the program.
+The Summer Student Lottery Program is advertised in The Windsor Star weekend edition at the beginning of the program.
 The Summer Student Lottery Program is also advertised continuously on the City of Windsor's website while applications are being accepted.